PROJECT: The way forward for renewable energy in Central America

 Meanwhile, the larger network of transmission lines and transfer stations presents greater opportunities to address the intermittency of renewable resources.
 In addition to grid-connected strategies, there are options for micro-grid and off-grid solutions, including small-scale distributed renewable energy technologies that can help improve energy access for low-income and marginalized communities.

-The WWI, with CDKN support, will undertake a three-year research and advisory program that includes three project implementation phases.
+The WWI, with CDKN support, undertook a three-year research and advisory program that includes three project implementation phases.
 Phases 2 and 3 will be fine-tuned according to the results of Phase 1, which is currently being implemented.

 Phase 1: Creation of a network of experts and initial study of the status of renewable energy and existing best practices

-During 2012, Worldwatch will engage in a comprehensive data distillation, literature review, and analysis of renewable energy technologies in Central America.
-The report will highlight best practices in policymaking, finance, and project development at the regional, national, and subnational levels.
-Project outputs will include:
+During 2012, Worldwatch engaged in a comprehensive data distillation, literature review, and analysis of renewable energy technologies in Central America.
+The report highlighted best practices in policymaking, finance, and project development at the regional, national, and subnational levels.
+Project outputs include:

 - A web forum to connect stakeholders across the region and build an expert network with the goal of learning from each other;

 - Three regional workshops to engage local partners, governments, industry, the media, and international organizations;